Spider-Woman (Gwen Stacy): Spider-Women

+Gwenom

-After losing her powers, Gwen's seeks aid from the corrupt Matt Murdock (this universe's version of the Kingpin) and scientist Elsa Brock.
-It's discovered that combining the mutagenic Lizard serum with isotopes can form a version of the Venom symbiote.
+After losing her powers, Gwen seeks aid from the corrupt Matt Murdock (her universe's version of the Kingpin who used Wilson Fisk as his proxy) and scientist Elsa Brock.
+It's discovered that combining the mutagenic Lizard serum with isotopes can form a version of the Venom symbiote, dubbed "Gwenom".
 Gwen bonds with Elsa Brock's symbiote, restoring her abilities.
-When Murdock puts out a hit on her father, George, Gwen succumbs to the symbiote's baser influence and almost kills Murdock in revenge.
+When Murdock puts out a hit on her father George, Gwen succumbs to the symbiote's baser influence and almost kills Murdock in revenge.
 After she spares his life, Murdock reveals he was testing to see if Gwen, like him, would be corrupted by power.
 After defeating Murdock, Gwen takes full control over the symbiote, reveals her identity to the public, and turns herself over to the authorities for her crimes.
-After turning down an offer from Captain America to perform black ops services in exchange for reduced sentencing, she is convicted for one year in a maximum security S.H.I.E.L.D. prison.
+After turning down an offer from Captain America to perform black ops services in exchange for reduced sentencing, she is convicted for one year for the manslaughter of Peter Parker (and other offenses) in a maximum security S.H.I.E.L.D. prison.
+One year later, she is released from prison, and returns to active duty as a public-identity Spider-Woman, now also calling herself Spider-Gwen.